darkreader/darkreader/README.md

 This will create a `build/release/darkreader-chrome.zip` file for use in a Chromium-based browser and a `build/release/darkreader-firefox.xpi` file for use in Firefox.

 You can customize build process by passing flags to build script.
-To see all falgs, run `npm run build -- --help`.
+To see all flags, run `npm run build -- --help`.

 ## Using Dark Reader for a website